 Financially the company produced its best Revenues and profits since 2018.
 The company posted revenues and profits of Rs.
 417 crores and Rs.
 43 crores.
 In addition to this, the promoters hold a 57.16% stake which has decreased over the last year.
 The company is also debt-free.

 Rubber Industry Stocks in India List (4th Jan 2022)

 |Company Name||CMP||MCap (Rs. in cr)|

-As we have seen above the Indian Rubber Manufacturing Industry has a lot of potentials.
+As we have seen above the Indian Rubber Manufacturing Industry has a lot of potential.
 The industry currently still hasn’t met the domestic consumption requirements of the country.
-This gives local producers a lot of scopes both domestically and internationally too.
+This gives local producers a lot of scope both domestically and internationally too.

 Aron, Bachelors in Commerce from Mangalore University, entered the world of Equity research to explore his interests in financial markets.
 Outside of work, you can catch him binging on a show, supporting RCB, and dreaming of visiting Kasol soon.
 He also believes that eating kid’s ice-cream is the best way to teach them taxes.

 Want to learn Stock Market and other Financial Products?
 Make sure to check out, FinGrad, the learning initiative by Trade Brains.
 Click here to Register today to Start your 3-Day FREE Trail.
 And do not miss out on the Introductory Offer!!